odooleapsolutions/odooApps/README.md

 Welcome to the official GitHub repository of **Odoo Leap Solutions**

 Bug-free Odoo modules developed with the aim of contributing to the open-source community and delivering high-quality, reliable solutions.
+If you have any bug reports, suggestions, or app ideas, feel free to share them at odooleap@gmail.com.